gdichicago/js101/README.md

 ## Class website

-The class website and slides are available hosted on Github pages [here](http://gdichicago.github.io/gdi-js101/).
-You can teach this class using everything on that page and in this README.
+The class website and slides are available hosted [here](http://gdichicago.com/classes/js101/index.html).
+You can teach this class using everything on that page.

 The website includes slides, exercises, homework, and additional reading for each class.